mwpenny/kijiji-scraper/README.md

     "adType": "OFFER"
 }
 ```

 There are many different search parameters, most of which vary by category type.
-You can find them by using your browser's developer tools and performing a custom search on Kijiji.
+They can be found by using your browser's developer tools and performing a custom search on Kijiji.

 * `callback(err, ads)` - A callback called after Kijiji has been searched.
 If there is an error, `err` will not be null.
 If everything was successful, `ads` will contain detailed ad objects.
 These are different from the ad objects returned by `scrape()`, since this function uses Kijiji's RSS functionality.
 They contain a key/value mapping for every field iniside an ad's `<item>` tag in the RSS feed, as well as an `innerAd` object, which is identical to the ad object returned by `scrape()`.
 These more detailed ads are of the form
 ```js
 {